rushabhnagda11/blog/_posts/2024-08-18-programming-and-AI.md

 # Demo

-The app is hosted on https://rushabhnagda11.github.io/pomodoro-app
+The app is hosted [here] (https://rushabhnagda11.github.io/pomodoro-app)

-Feel free to use it and leave any feedback as a PR on the repo at https://github.com/rushabhnagda11/pomodoro-app
+Feel free to use it and leave any feedback as a PR on the [repo] (https://github.com/rushabhnagda11/pomodoro-app)

 # Cursor + Claude